Behavior: Social behavior

 Social behavior is behavior among two or more organisms within the same species, and encompasses any behavior in which one member affects the other.
 This is due to an interaction among those members.
 Social behavior can be seen as similar to an exchange of goods, with the expectation that when one gives, one will receive the same.
 This behavior can be affected by both the qualities of the individual and the environmental (situational) factors.
 Therefore, social behavior arises as a result of an interaction between the two—the organism and its environment.
 This means that, in regards to humans, social behavior can be determined by both the individual characteristics of the person, and the situation they are in.

 Behavior informatics

-Behavior informatics also called behavior computing, explores behavior intelligence and behavior insights from the informatics and computing perspectives.
+Behavior informatics, also called behavior computing, explores behavior intelligence and behavior insights from the informatics and computing perspectives.

-Different from applied behavior analysis from the psychological perspective, BI builds computational theories, systems and tools to qualitatively and quantitatively model, represent, analyze, and manage behaviors of individuals, groups and/or organizations.
+Different from applied behavior analysis from the psychological perspective, behavior informatics builds computational theories, systems and tools to qualitatively and quantitatively model, represent, analyze, and manage behaviors of individuals, groups and/or organizations.